crosswalk-project/crosswalk-website/public/documentation/about/faq.md

   * Create extensions and load them
   * Load your entry page

-Please refer to [Crosswalk Project or iOS](/documentation/ios.html) for more detials.
+Please refer to [Crosswalk Project for iOS](/documentation/ios.html) for more details.

 ### Will Crosswalk Project for iOS be published to CocoaPods?